 Host of CBC Radio's Quirks & Quarks

-In addition to hosting Quirks & Quarks, McDonald is a regular reporter for CBC TV’s The National and host of the children’s series Head’s Up.
-As a writer, he has authored four bestselling science books, and contributed to numerous textbooks, magazines, and newspapers (including The Globe and Mail).
+The host and writer of numerous television documentaries and more than 100 educational videos in Canada and the United States, Bob has also authored four bestselling science books, and contributed to numerous textbooks, magazines, and newspapers, including The Globe and Mail.
 His latest book is Canadian Space Walkers: Hadfield, MacLean and Williams Remember the Ultimate High Adventure.

-McDonald has been honoured for his outstanding contribution to the promotion of science within Canada.
-He is an Officer of the Order of Canada and a recipient of the Queens Jubilee Medal. “ He has been awarded the Michael Smith Award” from the Natural Sciences and Engineering Research Council, the “Sir Sanford Fleming Medal” from the Royal Canadian Institute, and the “McNeil Medal” from The Royal Society of Canada.
-He also won a 2008 Gemini Award for “Best Host in a Pre-School, Children’s or Youth Program or Series.”
+An Officer of the Order of Canada and a recipient of the Queen’s Jubilee Medal, Bob has been honoured for his outstanding contribution to the promotion of science with the Michael Smith Award from the Natural Sciences and Engineering Research Counci; the “Sir Sanford Fleming Medal” from the Royal Canadian Institute;and the “McNeil Medal” from The Royal Society of Canada.
+He also won a 2008 Gemini Award for Best Host in a Pre-School, Children’s or Youth Program or Series.